Forum Group

 Forum Group was an Australian managed services provider offering integrated B2B solutions, including IT, print, environment, fleet and security.
 Founded in 2011 in St Leonards, New South Wales, the business soon became the most elaborate front for a $400m fraud that competes with that of Christopher Skase.
-Bill Papas who goes by several names has 10 cars worth in excess of $5m, 20+ properties valued at $40m has successfully funneled westpac banks money with the help of his confidants all over the world particularly to Greece where he is hiding with his girlfriend Louise Agostino.
+Bill Papas who goes by several names, including Basile Papadimitriou, has 10 cars worth in excess of $5 million, 20 plus properties valued at $40 million has successfully funneled Westpac banks money with the help of his confidants all over the world particularly to Greece where he is hiding with his girlfriend Louise Agostino.
 Forum had been on the BRW Fast Starters for consecutive years and its British subsidiary powerPerfector in the similar business lists.